“Where ya goin?” The van driver shouted above the noise of the engine.

 I forget how many times I had the ‘arrogate’ conversation with drivers.
 I have nothing against the place; in fact it’s a beautiful Yorkshire Dales spa town and definitely worth a visit if you like good food, antique shops and a bit of healthy living.

-But it was a pain of a place for hitchhiking.
-All the main roads went through rather than around Harrogate.
+But it was a pain of a place for hitchhikers.
+All main roads went through rather than around Harrogate.
 As a consequence, I was typically dropped off on one side of town and then had to walk 2 or 3 miles to get somewhere suitable to hitch another lift.

 Such occurrences were not too bad if the sun was shining and time was on my side.
 But when rain bullets were bouncing off the pavement and/or daylight hours were in short supply it wasn’t much fun.
 Being alone, ‘giving up’ was an option; however, I always sensed the situation was a problem to solve.
 Put another way, it was an opportunity to achieve something in difficult circumstances.
 It was me against the elements.